Description

 French registration document

-The 1948 Delahaye 135M Cabriolet by Chapron is an iconic post-war prestige car, blending French elegance with mechanical performance.
+The Delahaye 135M Cabriolet by Chapron from 1948 is an iconic post-war prestige car, blending French elegance with mechanical performance.

 History and context

-The Delahaye Type 135, produced from 1935 to 1952 in around 2, 592 examples, was the marque’s best-selling model.
+The Delahaye Type 135, produced from 1935 to 1952 with around 2, 592 units, is the marque's best-seller.
 The 135M version, introduced in 1936, is equipped with a 3.
-5-litre (3, 557 cc) inline-six engine, delivering up to 160 horsepower in its most powerful form.
-After the war, production resumed and the 135M became a symbol of luxury and sporting character, often bodied by the era’s leading French carrozzieri, including Henri Chapron, renowned for his elegant lines and refined cabriolets.
+5-litre straight-six engine (3, 557 cc) delivering up to 160 horsepower in its most powerful form.
+After the war, production resumed and the 135M became a symbol of luxury and sportiness, often bodied by the greatest French coachbuilders, including Henri Chapron, renowned for its elegant lines and refined cabriolets.

 Technical specifications